hunter-volkman/rovo-f1-telemetry/README.md

-Demo exploring GitHub + Jira insights using Rovo.
+Exploring F1 telemetry using Rovo.